It is mandatory for all motor vehicles parked on the Saint Paul College campus to use the controlled parking access system.

 All persons operating a vehicle on campus are responsible for being familiar with, and complying with, all traffic and parking regulations.
 A complete list of parking violations and information about the parking policy may be obtained from the Public Safety Office

 on the first floor.
 Saint Paul College assumes no liability for care of, damage to, and/or protection of any vehicle or its contents at any time while it is operated on or parked on the campus property.
-Possession of a parking access card neither reserves nor guarantees a parking space.
+Possession of an SPC Card neither reserves nor guarantees a parking space.

 Restricted Street Parking